Mathematical functions¶

 lgamma¶

-Returns the logarithm of the gamma function.
+Calculates the natural logarithm of the absolute value of the gamma function.

 Syntax¶